Review of Applications Begins

 For the purpose of acquiring additional professional skills needed to pursue a career path in the chosen field, this position will have a formal mentor plan.

-• PhD in clinical/development psychology, neuroscience or a related discipline.
+• Ph.D. in Clinical/Developmental Psychology, Neuroscience, or a related discipline.

 • Strong record of publications (including first-author manuscripts) in peer-reviewed journals.